 The Sakura-dori Line

-This line has 21 stations running from Nakamura Kuyakusho Station, which is close to Nagoya Station, to Tokushige Station in the south east of the city.
+This line has 21 stations running from Taiko-dori Station, one stop west of Nagoya Station, to Tokushige Station in the southeast of the city.
 This line can be accessed directly from Nagoya Subway Station.
 On subway maps and signage this line is color-coded red.

 Key Destinations & Transfer Points: